gustafla/linux_demo/README.md

 ![Camera controls in Rocket](doc/rocketcam.png)

-A good starting point is to set CamFov to some value between 45 and 90, CamPos.z to 3, leave CamTarget as all zeroes (the origin).
+A good starting point is to set Fov to some value between 45 and 90, Pos.z to 3, leave Target as all zeroes (the origin).
 Also try and see what other rocket tracks do.

 ## Releasing